 \section{Implementation and Reproducibility}

 This section characterizes the computational and implementation properties of \ours.
 We first analyze its asymptotic and practical computational complexity relative to standard transformer inference and ensemble-based uncertainty methods.
-We then quantify inference-time overhead introduced by Monte Carlo sampling and describe the experimental setup, hardware configuration, and reproducibility details required to replicate all reported results.
-Throughout, we emphasize that \ours operates strictly at \emph{inference time} and does not modify pretrained parameters or training cost.
+We then quantify the inference-time overhead introduced by Monte Carlo sampling and summarize the experimental setup, hardware configuration, and reproducibility details required to replicate the reported results.
+Throughout, we emphasize that \ours operates strictly at \emph{inference time} and does not alter pretrained parameters or training cost.